sturmianseq/Py-MI-PS/README.md

 ## Usage

-Invoke PyMips with the pymips command from you python virtual environment:
+Invoke PyMips with the pymips command from your python virtual environment:

 ```sh
 pymips <path to mips file>